 On July 11, 2014, Oceanbulk Shipping became a wholly owned subsidiary of the Company.
 Oceanbulk Shipping owned a convertible loan, which was convertible into 50% of Heron Ventures Ltd's ("Heron") equity.
 After the conversion of the loan, on November 5, 2014, Heron was a 50-50 joint venture between Oceanbulk Shipping and ABY Group Holding Limited, and Oceanbulk Shipping shared joint control over Heron with ABY Group Holding Limited.
 Based on the applicable related agreements, neither party will entirely control Heron.
 In addition, any operational and other decisions with respect to Heron will need to be jointly agreed between Oceanbulk Shipping and ABY Group Holding Limited.
 As of December 31, 2017, all vessels previously owned by Heron have been either sold or distributed to its equity holders.
 While Oceanbulk Shipping and ABY Group Holding Limited intend that Heron eventually will be dissolved shortly after receiving permission from local authorities in Malta, until that occurs, contingencies to the Company may arise.
-However, the pre-transaction investors in Heron effectively remain as ultimate beneficial owners of Heron, until Heron is dissolved on the basis that, according to the agreement governing the Merger, any cash received or paid by the Company from the final liquidation of Heron will be settled accordingly by the pre-Merger investors in Oceanbulk (the "Oceanbulk Sellers").
+However, the pre-transaction investors in Heron effectively remain as ultimate beneficial owners of Heron will be settled accordingly by the pre-Merger investors in Oceanbulk (the "Oceanbulk Sellers").
 The Company had no outstanding balance with the Oceanbulk Sellers as of December 31, 2017 and thereafter.
 In July 2018, ABY Group Holding Limited transferred to ABY Floriana Limited its interests to Heron.
 The Company concluded that there should not be significant financial impact and therefore no provision has been made.